Youth Birding Competition

 When is it?

-The 2014 event is April 25-26.
-Teams will use as much or as little of this 24-hour period as they like, as long as they cross the finish line and turn in their list by 5 p.m.
-Registration is open, and the deadline to register is March 31.
+The 2017 event is set for 5 p.m.
+Saturday, April 29, to 5 p.m.
+Sunday, April 30.
+Teams can use as much of this 24-hour period as they like, as long as they cross the finish line and turn in their list by 5 p.m.
+April 30.
+Registration is open.
+Read about the 2016 event.

 Where is it?

-Visit as much or as little of the state of Georgia as you want, as long as you make it to Charlie Elliott Wildlife Center by 5 p.m. to turn in your list.
+Visit as much or as little of the state of Georgia as you want, just make it to Charlie Elliott Wildlife Center by 5 p.m.
+April 30 to turn in your list.
 Charlie Elliott Wildlife Center is in Mansfield, Ga., about one hour east of Atlanta (locator map).
 All events will be at the Conference Center Banquet Hall (map).

 Do you need to be an expert?